Tournaments FAQ

 Q. Will you notify me when the tourney starts?

-If you have notification enabled on your account, yes.
+If you have notifications enabled on your account, yes.
 If you don't, no, the games will just appear on your Current Games page.

 [Back to Question List] [Back to Top]